takelley1/OSRS-AHKScripts/README.md

 ## OldSchoolRunescape AutoHotkey Scripts

 **This bot is currently being rewritten in Python, which will likely split off into its own repo.
-See the develop branch for current status.**
+See the develop branch for current status.
+The master branch should be considered deprecated.**

 This repo contains scripts for cannonball smelting, magic splashing, mining, spinning flax, running the Blast Furnace, and runecrafting.
 Not all scripts are fully functional.